 This photo spread around social media within hours, forcing European governments to open closed frontiers.
 As controversial photography goes, it is important to show how our systems often fail so we can fix them for the benefit of all.

-Nan Goldin is an American photographer.
-Her work focuses on LGBT bodies, intimacy, the HIV crisis, and the opioid epidemic.
+Nan Goldin is an American photographer who’s work has covered subjects like LGBT bodies, intimacy, the HIV crisis, and the opioid epidemic.
 She documents real life.
 It is truthful and gritty to the core… often about her own connections.

 The title says it all.
 And even though it prepares you, it is still difficult to look at.
 Violence against women is a very taboo topic.
 But it is still very real.